zkhr/blog/README.md

 ```
 blog/
+├── common/              # Defines shared code (for codegen and FE)
 ├── dist/                # Generated static content served by the FE
-├── panels/              # Contains all "panels" renderable by the FE
+├── panels/              # Contains all panels renderable by the FE
-├── src/                 # Contains the ad-hoc FE TS code.
+├── src/                 # Contains the FE TS code.
 ├── static/              # Additional static content (css, fonts, images, misc)
 ├── .gitignore           # Files that aren't tracked by git
 ├── build.ts             # Generates the dist/ directory